-- The promoter shall provide to the EIB all relevant information on the nature and magnitude of the project's GHG emissions and/or sequestration, as required by the EIB in order to conduct its assessment in line with the EIB methodology17 and to determine the project's alignment with the EIB Group Climate Bank Roadmap (CBR), including consistency with the "Do No Significant Harm" principle to climate change mitigation objectives, as set out in the EU Taxonomy Regulation. - The promoter shall demonstrate, on request, that due consideration has been given to alternatives to minimise project-related GHG emissions.
+- 1215 The promoter shall provide to the EIB all relevant information on the nature and magnitude of the project's GHG emissions and/or sequestration, as required by the EIB in order to conduct its assessment in line with the EIB methodology and to determine the project's compliancealignment with the the EIB Group Climate Bank Roadmap (CBR), including adherencecoherenceconsistency with te the "Do No Significant Harm" principle to climate change mitigation objectives, as set outdefined in the EU Taxonomy Regulation. - 4316 The promoter shall demonstrate, on request, that due consideration has been given to alternatives to minimise project-related GHG emissions.
 These measures may include, but are not limited to: the use of best available techniques (BAT) and/or any emerging techniques, 18 energy efficiency, resource efficiency, adoption of less carbon-intensive or renewable energy sources, or the reduction of fugitive emissions.